 Joe Bruzzese, M.A.

 Author of the Parent's Guide to the Middle School Years, now available for purchase through Amazon.com.
-Founder of “The Parents' University” – the online source for confidently pursuing the middle school years.
+Founder of “The Middle School Years” – the online source for confidently pursuing the middle school years.
+You can also find him on Twitter and Facebook.

 KidsHealth is a medical resource site sponsored by the Nemours Foundation.
 The site has separate sections for children, teens, and parents.
 Topics include nutrition and fitness, stress and emotional health, drug and alcohol use, and the changes associated with puberty.
 The site designers have done a wonderful job of making the site friendly to users of all ages.
 In addition, much of the information in each section has been translated into Spanish.